Rover656/FastNoiseCompute/README.md

 # FastNoiseCompute
 This is a library based on FastNoise C# implemented in Unity Compute shaders.
-I'm only doing perlin noise for the moment
+I'm slowly adding the different noise types.

 ## API Reference